yorickpeterse/yorickpeterse.com/source/articles/friendship-ended-with-the-garbage-collector.html.md

 ```

 Defining processes is done using `async class`.
 When you create an instance of
-an async class, a process is spawned that owns the instance.
-The process that
+an async class, a lightweight process (not an OS process) is spawned that owns
-created the instance is given a value of type `async T`, or `async Counter` in
+the instance.
+The process that created the instance is given a value of type
-the above example.
-This type acts as the client, with the process acting as a
+`async T`, or `async Counter` in the above example.
+This type acts as the
-server.
-Clients can be copied and sent to other processes.
+client, with the process acting as a server.
+Clients can be copied and sent to
+other processes.

 Messages are essentially remote procedure calls, and look like regular method
 calls.
 When you create a process with one or more fields, or pass arguments